Frequently Asked Questions

 Q: Can we have access to the raw data?

-A: We are unable to share raw data or scenario details as we need to protect the integrity of the ePRaSE tool assessments.
+A: Users do get more detail test descriptions and direct feedback on mandatory questions.
+We are unable to share raw data or scenario details as we need to protect the integrity of the ePRaSE tool assessments.

 Q: Will you share any learnings from this version rollout with vendors?